Those with a 650 credit score may find that they are having a hard time buying a car.

-You should also make sure to park the car somewhere and take a look at it without the dealer staring at you.
+You should also make sure to park the car somewhere and look at it without the dealer staring at you.
 Check its underbody to get a feel for damage that the dealer might not have noticed.
-Check the treads of the tires to make sure they aren’t going bald.
+Check the treads of the tires to make sure they aren't going bald.
 Also, spend the time getting used to the cruise control and the control elements of the vehicle.
 This process should give you an insight into how it runs.

 Step Three – Talk About Safety Features